‘Project Runway’ 2017 Season 16 Winner Kentaro On His Win, The Dead Cat And The Reunion Show With The Twins

 What Is Next For Kentaro?

-The designer who is currently a teacher at FCI Fashion School, and has recently been promoted to design chair, claims he has no immediate plans to show a collection.
+The designer who is currently a teacher at FCI Fashion School, and has recently been promoted to design chairs, claims he has no immediate plans to show a collection.

-Yet, Kentaro does want to be involved with Los Angeles Fashion Week, and to focus on both student and graduate design work, as well as on make California a fashion hotspot.
+Yet, Kentaro does want to be involved with Los Angeles Fashion Week, and to focus on both student and graduate design work, as well as on making California a fashion hotspot.
 Right now this has all happened so fast, and he just wants to contemplate his options.

 “Everyone said, ‘So what’s next?’
 That’s what I have to think about.
 I feel like I just came from Japan.
 I don’t speak English well, and I don’t have my family here.
 But I am excited about what’s going to happen.
 I have to be smart about it.”